VC Speak: Termsheet Language & understanding the possible booby traps in financing rounds.

 Post money valuation: A company's valuation after an investment is made.

 Post money valuation = Pre money valuation + New Investment

 Series: It is a name of an investment round typically given to a company's significant round of venture capital financing.
 A company can have several series of financing A through Z!
 Although it is rare to find companies that do rounds to Z. Usually progression of these rounds depends on the age of the company.

 Bridge Financing: Is the investment a startup needs to finance a specific milestone or operations such as financing a new project prior to a much bigger round of investment.

 Pre-emption rights: Is a right for current shareholders to get the first option to purchase newly authorized shares.

 Liquidation Preference: This is the negotiated reward investors get upon a liquidating event.
 It simply suggests how proceeds of a startup should be shared - be it through an exit sale or a winding up of the company.

-Preference/preffered shares: These are shares that get additional rights unlike ordinary shares.
-Preference shares are treated differently.
+Preference/preffered shares: These are shares that get additional rights unlike ordinary/common shares.
+Preference shares are usually issued to investors and attract preferential rights.
 Preferential rights include: liquidation preferences and anti-dilution protection.

 Anti-Dilution Provisions : the basic idea is that if you have a down round, the investors will get additional stock to preserve their stake in the company.

-Board Representation – Investors want to ensure their continued involvement as your company evolves, protect their position, and play a role in the ongoing management of their investment.
-T this end, it is common for a prospective investor to request a seat on the board of directors.
+Board Representation : Investors want to ensure their continued involvement as your company evolves, protect their position, and play a role in the ongoing management of their investment.
+To this end, it is common for a prospective investor to request a seat on the board of directors.